Saurav6789/Google-Big-Query-Guide/README.md

 clause will filter out those rows!
 If you want to check if a value is NULL or want to include them in your result set, use the IS operator.

+## Working with Dates

+- Timestamp :- This represents an absolute point in time, typically including both date and time information down to fractional seconds.
+For example :- **2024-03-21 15:04:40.843619 UTC**.
+The method to the current timestamp CURRENT_TIMESTAMP()
+- DateTime :- 2024-02-19T15:04:07.798367
+- Date :- For example 2024-01-19.
+Method CURRENT_DATE
+- Time :- 05:07:18.237107

+Always use Timestamps unless you have a good reason to only need a date.
+And then extract the information from the Timestamp

+## Type Casting